 A substance that is flowing, and keeping no shape, such as water; a substance of which the molecules, while not tending to separate from one another like those of a gas, readily change their relative position, and which therefore retains no definite shape, except that determined by the containing receptacle; an inelasticfluid.
 (1 of 2 liquid definitions)

 The quantity of matter which a body contains, irrespective of its bulk or volume.
 It is one of four fundamental properties of matter.
-It is measured in kilograms in the SIsystem of measurement.
+SI unit of mass: kilogram.

 It is argued that in the last ten years or so, quality broadsheet newspapers have become more like the tabloids.
 Anthony Sampson has argued that 'the frontier between the qualities and popular papers has virtually disappeared'.